 After strenuous exercise, inflammation occurs in your skeletal muscle, damaging it and causing pain.
 Massage reduces inflammation and provides pain relief (especially in your lower back and neck) by acting as an anti-inflammatory medication of sorts to make your swelling go down.

-Research also shows that massage therapy helps cancer patients relieve short-term pain, promote relaxation, and boost their mood.
+Research also shows that massage therapy helps cancer patients relieve short-term pain, promote relaxation, and boost mood.

 When to Avoid Massage Therapy